15 Nov Long Term Care Insurance in Pennsylvania for Home Care: A Guide

 A death benefit is a payment made to a selected beneficiary that the policyholder’s chooses.
 If it applies, it will usually be a lump sum payment.
 Most commonly, these are found with hybrid long-term care insurance policies that have death benefits.
 These have only recently become popular.
 Therefore, older policies that were purchased years ago probably don’t have a death benefit.
 What this means is that if the policy is not used, or if it is used partially with benefits still available, the long term care insurance benefits are lost upon death.
 As we’ve mentioned, most healthcare plans do not cover the majority of costs associated with long-term care.
 Therefore, it’s crucial to take advantage of your benefits while they are still available.

 Unlike finding a doctor that accepts one’s health insurance, long term care insurance is different.
 For example, doctors and providers join health insurance networks, must be qualified through credentialing and other means, and will be considered in network or out of network.
-To find a provider that accepts your insurance, one will simply need to determine if that accept long term care insurance.
+To find a provider that accepts your insurance, one will simply need to determine if that accept LTC insurance.
 This insurance will allow you to select the provider you wish as well, so just make sure to determine first as to whether your preferred provider accepts both your insurance and, if applicable, the insurance company paying out the long term care policy.
 It’s not always clear if a company accepts your policy upfront, so when in doubt, ask.
-Chosen Family, for example, accepts all major long term care insurance plans.
+Chosen Family Home Care, for example, accepts all major long term care LTC insurance plans.

 Always read the fine print